 A citrus mousse also appeals on a summer season’s afternoon, possibly with a pot of lemon verbena tea.
 However, I want something crisp with it, too, a ginger biscuit or candy rice cake.
-Better nevertheless, that crisp detail overwhelmed to crumbs and used to form a tartlet case for the lemony fluff—a candy not anything with which to even as away what remains of the afternoon.
+Better nevertheless, that crisp detail overwhelmed to crumbs and used to form a tartlet case for the lemony fluff—a candy, not anything with which to even as away what remains of the afternoon.

 Lemon mousse brownies

-Makes 6 brownies
+Makes six brownies

 For the crust: